ABOUT THE FOUNDER

 Grief is not what broke me.
 It’s what made me fluent.

-I do not offer solutions.
-I offer presence, story, and a place to compost what hurts into something holy.
+She do not offer solutions.
+They offer presence, story, and a place to stay with what hurts.

 Credentials & Lineage